shootermv/my-news-app/README.md

 1. basic - for functionality built as simple and quick as possible
 2. react-query - code is shorter and accurate
-3. native-base - totaly different and more beutifull UI
+3. native-base - totaly different and more beautifull UI

 ### More Features